 Personalizing sleep is the next big step in sleep improvement.
 In reality, we all have different sleeping needs.
 A truly smart mattress will tell you when your sleep improves or not, so you can rest well and awake in a healthy mood.
 Through viewing your sleep nightly data on an app, you’ll be able to figure out how certain activities may impair sleep and ultimately helping you to sleep smarter.

-Another important feature includes measurement of REM sleep.
-REM is different from deep sleep.
+Another important feature includes the measurement of REM sleep.
+REM is different from a deep sleep.
 Essentially, REM is for the brain and deep sleep is for the body.

 REM is one of the main stages of sleep.
 It stands for Rapid-Eye Movement because it’s characterized by distinctive eye movements during sleep while the eyes are shut.
-Majority of your vivid dreaming happens during REM.
+The majority of your vivid dreaming happens during REM.

 Why is REM so important?
 REM exists to encode memory, especially procedural memory, the kind that helps us to know how to do things, as well as creative problem solving and motor skills.
 REM sleep is also associated with maintaining important neural pathways and learning new information.